debbiemarkslab/plmc/README.md

 `plmc` implements a joint optimization version of inference described in these and subsequent works (i.e. the 'symmetric' pseudolikelihood).
 If you'd like to use `plmc` in your own work, please cite the following paper.
 Also, please let us know if you have any comments or questions!

 Hopf, T. A., Ingraham, J. B., Poelwijk, F. J., Schärfe, C. P., Springer, M., Sander, C., & Marks, D. S. (2017).
 [Mutation effects predicted from sequence co-variation](https://www.nature.com/nbt/journal/v35/n2/abs/nbt.3769.html).
-Nature biotechnology, 35(2), 128-135.
+Nature Biotechnology, 35(2), 128-135.

 ## Author
 plmc was written by [John Ingraham](mailto:john.ingraham@gmail.com) in [Debora Marks' lab](https://marks.hms.harvard.edu/) at Harvard Medical School

 ## Credits
-The MAP-based inference uses a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS"), which is included in this repo
+This code uses a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS") and [Nishimura and Matsumoto's Mersenne Twister in C](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html), which are included in this repo.